Who Was Black Jack?

 Millions of people watched the funeral on television that day.
 They could hear the solemn beat of drums, the wheels of the caisson rolling on the hard streets, and the solemn, dignified sound of the hooves of the 6 gray horses pulling the flag-draped casket in the caisson.

-They also saw the beautiful, dark, riderless horse following behind.
-They stared at his perfectly groomed coat, the gleaming saddle, the boots turned backwards in the stirrups......and Black Jack's antics.
+They also saw the beautiful, dark, riderless Black Jack following behind.
+They stared at his perfectly groomed coat, the gleaming saddle, the boots turned backwards in the stirrups......and his antics.

 Below: Black Jack not holding still during the funeral of President John F. Kennedy, 1963.